-Some foods and supplements like omega-3s may help relieve night.
-However, most supplements that aim to treat night sweats gear toward treating menopausal vasomotor symptoms in women - i.e. night sweats and hot flashes.
+Some foods and supplements like omega-3s may help relieve night sweats.
+However, most supplements that aim to treat night sweats gear toward treating menopausal vasomotor symptoms in women like night sweats and hot flashes.

 There are plenty of strategies you may try to get rid of pesky night sweats.
 The best tactic is to find the right thyroid medication and dosage to control your hypothyroidism.
 Once you find the correct medicine for your body, your thermostat has a strong chance to reset.
-If you have tried the above strategies without relief and feel as though we are preaching to the choir, consult your thyroid doctor to stay comfortable all night.
+If you have tried the above strategies without relief, consult your thyroid doctor to stay comfortable all night.